 Types of M.2 SSDs

-The M.2 NVMe ports and cross-compatible with all three types of drives.
+The M.2 NVMe ports are cross-compatible with all three types of drives.
 If your system is a little older and has just the M.2 PCIe slot (non-NVMe), you won’t be able to get the most out of your NVMe drive.
 M.2 PCIe drives are rare these days.
 Again, the SATA port is just for SATA.

 Things to keep in mind

 The first and most important thing is to check your motherboard or laptop’s user manual.
 It will give you the details of the available ports and their compatibility.
 Sometimes, there are capacity limitations on the ports.
 If you are comfortable opening your laptop, you can look at the port physically.
-Most of the time, the supported type of SSDs are written over there.
+Most of the time, the supported type of SSDs is written to.
 If not, you can just check the notch.
 If it is on the right side, it will surely accept both the SSDs.
 However, on the software level and in the BIOS, it is possible that the NVMe drive isn’t supported.

 If you have purchased an NVMe and it isn’t working on your system, you can still use it as an external drive.
-But, it is wise to know your system’s capabilities before making a purchase.
+But it is wise to know your system’s capabilities before making a purchase.

 I hope this helps.